danthem/undelete-btrfs/README.md

 # undelete-btrfs
-A tool to automate the creation of --path-restore regex for BTRFS as well as actually perform the undeletion for you.
+A tool for automating the generation of path regex for BTRFS restore as well as attempt the restore for you in 3 levels.
-The longer a file has existed, the more likely it is to be recovered.
-This means that the script may not work well on "test"-setups where you just create a file and then instantly try to recover it, but it should work decently on a 'real' system.
+The longer a file has existed prior to being deleted, the more likely it is to be recovered.
+This means that the script may not always work well on "test"-setups where you just create a file and then instantly try to recover it, but it should work decently on a 'real' system.

 You may also end up recovering an older version of the file.
-Script will try to recover the most recent version but there's no guarantee the most recent recoverable version is actually the most recent version of the file.
+The script will try to recover the most recent version but there's no guarantee the most recent recoverable version is the most recent version of the file.

-Tested with: btrfs-progs 5.10.1
+Script has been tested and confirmed working with BTRFS version: v5.19.1  (script should also work on older versions)

 ## Syntax
 Syntax: ```./script.sh <source dev> <recovery destination>```